 Table of Contents

 The Notification Feed

 The notification feed is where you and your site visitors connect.
-It's the hub for all of your notification campaigns that you create in Wisp.
+It's the hub for all of the notification campaigns that you create in Wisepops.

 Before exploring what makes the floating and custom feeds different, let's consider what makes them the same.